Esri/arcgis-pro-sdk-community-samples/Map-Exploration/BingStreetside/ReadMe.md

 ## BingStreetside

 <!-- TODO: Write a brief abstract explaining this sample -->
-This sample demonstrates the usagle of the WebBrowser control and how to interface between C# and HTML5/JavaScript and vise versa.
+This sample demonstrates the usage of the WebBrowser control and how to interface between C# and HTML5/JavaScript and vise versa.
 The sample is using a Bing Map's Streetside API to demonstrate these functions.
 In order to use this sample you have to apply with Bing Maps for a Bing Maps API developer key.
 You can find the instructions on how to do this below.